Skip to content

 • Specifying a remote host that is also used in other Gateways or VirtualServices: This will be allowed with a warning from the operator, but some unexpected behavior may occur.
 An istioctl analyze will show an error such as: The VirtualServices ... define the same host ... which can lead to unexpected behavior and Conflict with gateways ...

-• For all egresses defined within a single Package CR, all workloads that also have egress will have shared access to any host defined (is that true with the VS?)
+• For all egresses defined within a single Package CR, all workloads that also have egress will have shared access to any host defined

 Additional security considerations to keep in mind when implementing egress: